This article provides answers for InVision V7 Enterprise customers. To confirm your version, check the upper right corner of your dashboard.

 InVision offers many integrations to bring external documents onto one platform so your team can collaborate effectively.
 Enterprise owners or admins can choose to disable an integration at any time, but there are a few things to consider before doing so.
 This article will describe what happens to existing documents in InVision after an integration is disabled.
-To learn how to enable or disable an integration, see Configuring Integrations in InVision V7.
+To learn how to enable or disable an integration, see Configure integrations.

 Disabled integrations and existing content